Finland in World War II: Continuation War

-Finnish Armoured Division - Sturmkanone 40 or StuG IIIG (Sturmgeschütz III Ausf.
+Finnish Armoured Division - Sturmkanone 40 or StuG III Ausf.
+G (Sturmgeschütz III Ausf.
 G, "Sturmi").
 Photograph was taken on 4 June 1944 during Marshal Mannerheim's birthday parade at Enso, Finland.

 On 21 June 1941, Finland began Operation Regatta (Operation Kilpapurjehdus) to deploy troops to the demilitarized Åland Islands.
 Operation Barbarossa began on 22 June 1941.
-On 25 June the Soviet Union launched an air raid against Finnish cities, after which Finland declared war and also allowed German troops stationed in Finland to begin offensive warfare.
+At 7:15 (Moscow time) the People's Commissar of Defense of the USSR sent a directive to the Soviet armed forces, with orders "Do not carry out raids against Finland and Romania until special instructions".
+On 25 June, the Soviet Union launched an air raid against Finnish cities, after which Finland declared war and also allowed German troops stationed in Finland to begin offensive warfare.
 The resulting war was known to the Finns as the Continuation War.
-During the summer and autumn of 1941 the Finnish Army was on the offensive, retaking the territories lost in the Winter War.
+During the summer and autumn of 1941, the Finnish Army was on the offensive, retaking the territories lost in the Winter War.
 The Finnish army also advanced further, especially in the direction of Lake Onega, (east from Lake Ladoga), closing the blockade of the city of Leningrad from the north, and occupying Eastern Karelia, which had many ethnic Finns living there, but had never technically been a part of Finland before.

-This resulted in Joseph Stalin asking U.S. President Franklin D. Roosevelt for help in restoring peaceful relations between Finland and the Soviet Union on 4 August 1941.
+This led Joseph Stalin to ask U.S. President Franklin D. Roosevelt for help in restoring peaceful relations between Finland and the Soviet Union on 4 August 1941.
 Finland's refusal of the Soviet offer of territorial concessions in exchange for a peace treaty would later cause Great Britain to declare war on Finland on 6 December (the US maintained diplomatic relations with Finland until the summer of 1944).
 The German and Finnish troops in Northern Finland were less successful, failing to take the Russian port city of Murmansk during Operation Silver Fox.

 On 31 July 1941, the United Kingdom launched Operation EF to demonstrate support for the Soviet Union.
 These raids were unsuccessful.